Can A Laser Damage A Camera

 Eq. (iii)

-Knowing that the intensity at the rim of the damaged surface area i with altitude r i from the center of the laser spot corresponds to the impairment threshold ϕ th , nosotros go
+Knowing that the intensity at the rim of the damaged surface area with altitude from the center of the laser spot corresponds to the impairment threshold , nosotros go

 Eq. (four)